-Concurrent with the closing of the Texas Facility project investment, the PE Firm will also have the right to acquire, via a private placement, up to a 5% stake of the common stock of the Company on a fully diluted basis (the "Pubco
+Concurrent with the closing of the Texas Facility project investment, the PE Firm will also have the right to acquire, via a private placement, up to a 5% stake of the common stock of the Company on a fully diluted basis (the "Pubco Financing").

-Financing").
 Upon closing of the Pubco Financing, the PE Firm will have the right to appoint one director to the board of the Company, subject to the Company's Articles and TSX Venture Exchange approval.

-In conjunction with the ongoing technical due diligence process, four draft definitive agreements were received from the PE Firm and the Company is in the process of finalizing terms across all four agreements.
-In order to provide efficient corporate structures for the PE Firm's proposed investments at the Texas project level, the Company established two US subsidiaries: (1) the Texas project operations unit, RG3 Texas LLC; and (2) the investment holding unit, RG3 Texas Holdings LLC, where project level funding from the Company, the PE Firm and the debt providers will be contributed.
+At the conclusion of the technical due diligence process, five draft definitive agreements were received from the PE Firm.
+Final terms have not yet been agreed to on a handful of remaining clauses contained in the draft Definitive Agreements.
+In order to provide efficient corporate structures for debt and equity investments at the Texas project level, the Company established two US subsidiaries: (1) the Texas project operations unit, RG3 Texas LLC; and (2) the investment holding unit, RG3 Texas Holdings LLC, where project level funding from the Company, the PE Firm and the debt providers will be contributed.